proshailendra/Node_Angular2_CRUD/README.md

 This project sample is using Angular2 as front-end development framework, Express for developing REST API and Sequelize as Node.js ORM to query SQL Server.

 ## Sample Prerequisite
-Make sure you have installed following tools/SDK on your machine to run this project.
+Make sure you have installed following tools or software on your machine to run this project.

-* Node.js SDK
+* Node.js
 * VS Code IDE
 * SQL Server